Comparing HF Foods Group (NASDAQ:HFFG) & Domino’s Pizza (NASDAQ:DPZ)

-HF Foods Group (NASDAQ:HFFG) and Domino’s Pizza (NYSE:DPZ) are both consumer staples companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their profitability, earnings, institutional ownership, valuation, risk, analyst recommendations and dividends.
+HF Foods Group (NASDAQ:HFFG) and Domino’s Pizza (NYSE:DPZ) are both consumer staples companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their institutional ownership, valuation, profitability, risk, dividends, earnings and analyst recommendations.

 Analyst Ratings

-This is a summary of current recommendations and price targets for HF Foods Group and Domino’s Pizza, as provided by MarketBeat.com.
+This is a summary of current ratings and price targets for HF Foods Group and Domino’s Pizza, as provided by MarketBeat.

 |Sell Ratings